 At Nitobe Memorial Garden you can expect to see an authentic-looking Japanese garden.
 It’s not a large area, but large enough.
 It’s also very pretty.
 The place is full of trees, ponds, bridges and trails.
 Also at the garden is a traditional-style Japanese building where tea ceremonies take place in the summer.
 There are also a small number of other structures.

-Just outside the garden there is a booth where you can buy your tickets or show the ones you have already purchased online.
+Just outside the garden there is a booth where you can buy tickets.
 You then enter through a Japanese-style entrance.
 Inside you’ll see trees, plants and a pathway.

 The Ponds, Bridges and Trails